Tag Archives: communication

 Shoulder in on a circle with contact at a slow walk.

-Then we began shoulder in on a circle at a slow walk to encourage her to step deeper under her body instead of disengaging by trailing her hind leg behind the tail.
-The engagement helps to activate her abdominal muscles to lift her back to a neutral position, lifting her chest and shoulders so that the energy from behind travels through her back, neck and contact to the bit.
+Then we began shoulder in on a circle at a slow walk to encourage her to engage more.
+The engagement helps to tip her pelvis downward, bend her hock joints, activate her abdominal muscles to lift her back to a rounder position, lift her chest and shoulders so that the energy from behind travels through her back, neck and to the bit.

-The result of contact and connection with Lady is a smooth, relaxed natural fox trot with even strides and rhythm, relaxation, and balance for longer periods of time.
+The result of contact and connection with Lady is a smooth, relaxed natural fox trot with even strides, rhythm, relaxation, and balance for longer periods of time.

 According to the USDF model, as the horse progresses in its dressage training (third level and higher), a curb bit may be added along with the snaffle bit (bradoon).
 The rider uses two reins in each hand, yet continues to ride with contact using the snaffle bit predominately and the curb bit secondary to find tune the horse.